Suleiman700/UCH-ModMenu/README.md

 * Get instant win (even if you died)
 * Slide on walls
 * Change FOV
+* Password protected cheats

+* Password Protected Cheats
+Most of the cheats are password protected, You'll have to enter the password in order to use these cheats.
+The password for protected cheats is `ILOVEUCH`

 How To:
 1) Download the `dll` file